 This probably feels counterintuitive for most cyclists.
 Yes, you love your bike, and sure, you want it to look as good as possible.
 But this most likely means that the thief will like it too and will choose it over other bikes parked nearby.

 If you must leave your bike locked in a public place, don’t make it look too perfect and shiny.
 Some dirt or duct tape can make it look less attractive to the crooks.
 For bicycle protection tape your seatpost, handlebars, and various places on your frame to make your bike parts look worn and shabby.
 Alternatively, place silly stickers all over your bike frame - those will not only make your bike look less valuable but also make it harder for the thief to leave without attracting attention.

 Some people say that having an old and cheap bicycle is the best way to protect it from being stolen.
 This is true enough; however, you should still make it difficult enough for a crook to ride away on your bike.
-So never forget to lock it!
+So never forget about other bicycle protection tips.

 If you park your bike in the same public spot, you might feel a deceiving sense of comfort - nothing has happened there before, has it?
 Actually, you are making the task easier for criminals - they can spot your bike’s location and the times when nobody’s watching it, and plan a flawless attack.

 Unlike car insurance, bicycle insurance isn't compulsory.
 But, if your bike's expensive, it is a small price for the comforting feeling of safety and your bicycle protection will be increased.
 Depending on your insurance type, it can serve not only as a safety cushion in case of theft but also help in case of traffic accidents.